 Heirloom and Specialty Tomatoes and Peppers

-We offer all of our specialty tomato and pepper plants in May a t the farm in Stafford and at the Ellington Farmers' Market.
+We offer all of our specialty tomato and pepper plants in May at the farm in Stafford and at the Ellington Farmers' Market.
 Plants are sold individually, in 4" pots so that you can try just one of a new variety and mix and match without committing to a six-pack of 1 type.
 Discounts are given for a purchase of 4 or a flat of 18.
 All of the plants in 4" pots are the same price.
 Certain varieties are more rare and we grow a limited supply.
-To get the best selection consider

 Heirloom and Specialty Tomatoes

 We offer over 100 varieties of interesting and historically important heirloom tomato plants and few favorite hybrid tomato plant varieties, including some very rare varieties dating back to early 1800s.
 Most are open pollinated heirlooms including all sizes and colors with origins in many different countries including US, Germany, Russia, Australia, Italy, Czechoslovakia, Mexico, China, Greece, Poland, England and France.
 The majority are large, old fashioned plants that produce delicious, juicy tomatoes that we look forward to all winter in the Northeast.
 These heirloom seeds have been saved and passed down through generations and the plants have withstood the test of time.

 Our selection includes compact and Dwarf varieties (see description below) for those who want to plant in pots or small areas.
 A 5-gallon bucket with holes drilled in the bottom would provide plenty of room for one of these plants and offer fresh tomatoes for a long growing season.